D-Abedi/LeitnerBox/README.md

 LeitnerBox on Excel

 Hi there!
-Here is an Excel VBA macro enabled file to add and review vocabularies based on Leitner system.
+Here is an Excel VBA macro-enabled file to add and review vocabularies based on the Leitner system.